-I’ve always been that sort of person who was never satisfied with giving to charity and then sitting back with a sense of accomplishment.
-I feel this never helps people, mostly because I never know what’s happening with that money, whether it’s being used to feed those in need or swallowed into the tornado of corruption in the developing countries political pockets
+I’ve always been that sort of person who was never fully satisfied with giving to charity and then sitting back with a sense of accomplishment.
+I feel this never helps people, mostly because I never know what’s happening with that money, whether it’s being used to feed those in need or swallowed into the tornado of corruption in the developing countries political pockets.

 I had some expectations of what my experience would show me; checkpoints, war, poverty, however I was pleasantly surprised.
-I wasn’t greeted by a nation in turmoil scraping pennies to eat but a comfortable middle class family.
+I wasn’t greeted by a nation in turmoil scraping pennies to eat but comfortable middle class families.
 The streets are filled with laughter and the roads bustling with cars old and new.
 The children laughing and playing in school yards and life working as normal.
 I thought to myself where is this poverty I see on the media?
 The thought struck me, Palestine is being represented as an unsafe place which in turn prevents you from going there which leads to the travel industry and local businesses suffering and therefore driving them out of their homes and lands for the Israeli settlers to take over.